• Contact

 As usual, I dove deep into “research mode”.

-Eventually, I narrowed my options down to the X-T50 and X-T5.
+There are so many great cameras I could have chosen.
+But eventually, I narrowed my options down to the X-T50 and X-T5.
 A common dilemma for many.

 I discovered that the XT50 is a great alternative to the X100VI.
 Which is what I was looking for at first.
-I stumbled upon this YouTube video by BrayGray covering this topic and it helped convince me to look further into it despite seeing a lot of negative talk about it.
+I stumbled upon this YouTube video by BrayGray covering this topic, and it helped convince me to look further into it despite seeing a lot of negative talk about it.

 The Fujifilm X-T50 and X-T5 side by side.